lucasts/wear-your-jersey/README.md

 # Wear Your Jersey

-Wear Yor Jersey is a extensible and open sorced platform with the intention of providing digital operations for associations focused on sports of any kind.
+Wear Yor Jersey is a extensible and open sorce platform with the intention of providing digital operations for associations focused on sports of any kind.

 The project is developed by enthusiasts that seek a great future for sports teams of all sizes.
 Delivering technology that enables an online presence with a viable and sustentable way, and fostering stimulating a community to build platform extensions.